Biography of A.J. Holloway

 Holloway graduated from Biloxi High School and the University of Mississippi (bachelor’s degree in education).
 While pursuing his education, he excelled in athletics, having played in two Sugar Bowls and a Cotton Bowl while at Ole Miss and on the 1960 Rebels national championship football team (future U.S. Senators Trent Lott and Thad Cochran of Mississippi were cheerleaders for the team).
 Holloway brought that winning spirit to City Hall as councilman and later as mayor, promising fiscally conservative leadership and responsible government.

-Today, the mayor envisions as many 20 casino resorts in Biloxi in 10 years, and as many as 30,000 hotel rooms and 30,000 employees in the casino resort industry.
 The “Reviving the Renaissance” initiative also promises improvements in areas such as affordable housing, historic preservation, public safety and public education.

 Holloway, along the way, has stayed on message.
 In fact, a State of the City address he delivered to Biloxians in 2007 included a line from a State of the City message he had delivered in 2004, more than a year before Katrina.

 Said Holloway in 2004 and again in 2007: “Future generations are going to look back on this chapter in our history as a time when we made the right decisions … when we cherished and protected our culture… and we did things to improve and enhance our quality of life.
 They’re going to see this as an historic time.”

 Added the mayor: “We were on the right track before this storm, and we’re going to stay on the right track.
 The people of Biloxi have a unique opportunity.
 We are in the midst of something most people can only dream of.
 We were making history before this storm, and we stand poised to make history again.
 Imagine that….
 Some people are lucky to be a part of history once in their lifetime.
 We have the chance to be part of history TWICE in our lifetime.”